 Redundant mirrored data centers on the West Coast and East Coast, with failover making interruption of service related to hardware problems or data issues minimally disruptive.

-Ready To Securely Exchange Medical Records?
+Ready To Securely Retrieve Medical Records?